Fast Bayesian Functional Principal Components Analysis: Simulation results

 \textit{Multilevel Scenario}

-We first present the integrated squared error (ISE) of the functional components $\mu(t), \phi_k^{(1)}(t), \phi_l^{(2)}(t)$ in Figure~\ref{fig:MFPCA_Func_MSE}.
+We first present the integrated squared error (ISE) of the FPCs $\phi_k^{(1)}(t), \phi_l^{(2)}(t)$.
 We calculate this measure using the same procedure detailed in Section~\ref{sec:simulation}.
-Each panel corresponds to one of the functional components, ordered from the population mean to the second level eigenfunctions.
-We place these plots on the log scale for presentation, as the fixed effects and eigenfunction errors are at different scales.
+Each panel corresponds to one of the eigenfunctions, with column indicating index and row indicating level.

-Figure~\ref{fig:MFPCA_Func_MSE} seems to indicate that GFSR has lower ISE for the fixed effects mean $\mu(t)$, but often produces much poorer posterior estimates of the eigenfunctions at both levels.
+Figure~\ref{fig:MFPCA_FPC_ISE} indicates uniformly lower ISE for FAST as compared to GFSR.
+These differences can be extreme, see for example the third and fourth FPCs at the visit level, $\phi_3^{(2)}(t), \phi_4^{(2)}(t)$.

-We next consider the coverage of these functional components by the point-wise equal-tailed 95\% credible intervals produced by FAST and GFSR.
-As in Section~\ref{sec:simulation}, we estimate coverage probability using the proportion of time points which are covered for each simulated dataset, visualizing the result with a kernel smooth in Figure~\ref{fig:MFPCA_Func_COV}.
+We next consider FPC coverage according to the point-wise equal-tailed 95\% credible intervals produced by FAST and GFSR.
+As in Section~\ref{sec:simulation}, we estimate coverage probability using the proportion of time points which are covered for each simulated dataset, visualizing the result with a kernel smooth in Figure~\ref{fig:MFPCA_FPC_COV}.
 We include on this Figure the mean of each coverage distribution (horizontal solid lines) and the nominal coverage 95\% coverage level (horizontal dotted lines).

-Similar to the single-level simulations, we find that only FAST produces nearly nominal coverage of the true underlying functional components.
-The GFSR mean coverages range from $\approx 0.27$ to $\approx 0.76$.
+Similar to the single-level simulations, we find that FAST produces nearly nominal coverage for all FPCs.
+In comparison, GFSR does not cover the eigenfunctions at the visit level well.
+For these FPCs, mean coverage ranges from $\approx 0.15$ to $\approx 0.7$.